NHSDigital/communications-manager-api/docs/tests/generic/headers.md

 | OPTIONS |

+..py:function:: test_cors_options

 ### Scenario: An API consumer submitting a request with cors headers receives a response reflecting the cors headers values

-CORS allows the API to be used whilst within a web browser, from websites that are hosted on a different domain to that of the API.
-This is important as users utilising our API documentation must be able to send test requests from that page using the ‘try it now’ functionality.

 **Given** the API consumer wants to make a request using CORS
 <br/>